 In addition, business owners who've invested in their commercial real estate may be able to borrow against the property to extract cash flow for their company, Caliger said.

-"The building is very integral to the business," she said.
+"The building is very integral to the business," he said.

-She suggested that buyers walk around the area, talk to neighbors, check with the local government and use a knowledgeable broker.
+He suggested that buyers walk around the area, talk to neighbors, check with the local government and use a knowledgeable broker.
 “You don't want to get in there and have a legal fight.
-I've seen that a lot," she said.
+I've seen that a lot," he said.

 While businesses leasing their space can deduct rent payments from their income taxes, ownership also brings significant tax advantages, including potential depreciation on the property, which lowers taxable income, and a mortgage interest deduction.
 Consult a tax expert to help you analyze the numbers to see if they work in your favor compared with renting.